Transcript: Alcohol Risks vs. Benefits

 But the reason moderate alcohol consumption has been such a conundrum is that if you look at the top three killers, moderate alcohol consumption can reduce the risk of a heart attack, but increases our risk of cancers—including breast cancer—and increases our risk of one type of stroke—the bleeding kind—but decreases our risk of the other type of stroke—the clotting kind.

-So what does that mean overall?
-1 to 2 drinks a day for the average American, what do you think?
+So what does that mean, overall?
+One to two drinks a day for the average American; what do you think?
 Overall harmful, harmless, or helpful?

-And the answer is healthy, for the average American, but what for a healthy person?
+And the answer is helpful, for the average American.
+But what about for a healthy person?

-This new study asked the question “Who benefits most from the cardioprotective properties of alcohol consumption—health freaks or couch potatoes?”
-In that study “health freak” was defined as anyone who exercises 30 minutes n day, doesn’t smoke, and eats at least one serving of fruits and vegetables every day.
+This new study asked the question, “Who benefits most from the cardioprotective properties of alcohol consumption—health freaks or couch potatoes?”
+In that study, “health freak” was defined as anyone who exercises 30 minutes a day, doesn’t smoke, and eats at least one serving of fruits and vegetables every day.
 In America, that’s a health freak.

 And the answer is that it doesn’t appear to do anything.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.